hahahihihi12345/acc_checker/README.md

 # acc_checker
 Check if usernames exist and find potential alts or get their ID code

+THE ALTS ARE POTENTIAL, MANUALLY VERIFY IF THEY ARE REALLY ALTS

 to use:
   - install python and the selenium package